-The “FairMail group” consists of different international legal entities doing business with each other.
-The FairMail companies in Peru, India and Morocco are financially independent legal entities in charge of producing the photographs, paying and guiding the teenagers.
+The “FairMail group” consists of 2 international legal entities doing business with each other.
+The FairMail company in Peru, is a financially independent legal entity in charge of producing the photographs, paying and guiding the teenagers.

-FairMail Cards GmbH is the marketing and trading company of the FairMail Group, in charge of selling the images, international marketing and generating royalties that can be passed on to FairMail Peru, FairMail India and FairMail Morocco.
+FairMail Cards GmbH is the marketing and trading company of the FairMail Group, in charge of selling the images, international marketing and generating royalties that can be passed on to FairMail Peru.
 This company has three shareholders: Kira Beck, Federica Micozzi and Natalia Stehle.

 Who are FairMail’s most important stakeholders, how does FairMail cooperate with them, why and how?top

 Without our many partnerships FairMail wouldn’t have been where it is today.
 We are in constant dialogue with our most important stakeholders to increase the quality and quantity of FairMail’s impact.
 The two main types of cooperation we have are sales partnerships and production partnerships: